This post contains affiliate links. When you purchase through our links, we may earn a commission.

 3. Clean the grill and oil it to prevent the chicken from sticking.

 4. Avoid intense heat!
-Chicken breast is very lean, so cooking it over high heat will only dry it out and burn the outside.
+Chicken breast is very lean, so cooking it over high heat will only dry it out while burning the outside.

 5. Use a combination of the direct and indirect heat for the best results.
 This means you will place the chicken breasts on direct heat for about 2 minutes on each side to get those beautiful grill marks.